-No, not demons.
+No no, not demons.
+Let me finish.
 Dangerous monsters aligned with demons.
+You understand?

 I’ll… try my best.

 Of course.
-I want you to go out, among the faithless, and seek
+I want you to go out there… yes, among the faithless.
+Seek these

 I understand.
 I’ll go right away.

-The figure smiled, leaned back, and raised his chalice
+The figure smiled as he leaned back and raised his chalice higher,

 Thank you.
 I’m honored, and humbled by you.

-Kenji walked with his hands in his pockets, the only thing standing out from the background was his reddish fur, and the streetlights behind him.
-He walked down the concrete sidewalk slow and deliberate, fighting his sleepiness off as best as he could.
+Kenji walked with his hands in his pockets.
+The only thing that stood out from the background darkness was his reddish fur, and the streetlights behind him.
+He walked down the concrete sidewalk, slow and deliberate, as he fought his sleepiness off.
 He reached the bottom of the hill, and turned on the trail that led into the college campus.
 His eyes closed to blink.

 He snapped his eyes back open, and shook his head.
-Vert was walking beside him to his right, waving at him.
-He felt panic inside him, and his heart started beating far faster as he realized his surroundings had changed.
+Vert walked beside him to his right, and waved at him.
+He felt panic inside him, and his heart started to beat far faster as he realized his surroundings had changed.

 Are you sleepwalkin or what?